Linear Algebra

 (Later, when we wish to perform certain matrix operations, it will become necessary to distinguish between the two)

-The set of all $ n $-vectors is denoted by $ \mathbb R^n $.
+The set of all n-vectors is denoted by Rn.

-For example, $ \mathbb R ^2 $ is the plane, and a vector in $ \mathbb R^2 $ is just a point in the plane.
+For example, R2 is the plane, and a vector in R2 is just a point in the plane.

 Traditionally, vectors are represented visually as arrows from the origin to the point.